perrysmotors/reset-image-aspect-ratio/README.md

 ## Features
 - Resets bitmaps to their original aspect ratio
-- Rectangles with one image fill are set to match the aspect ratio of the image
+- Rectangles with one image fill are set to match the aspect ratio of the image (to the nearest pixel)

 ## Install
 Download or clone the repository, and double click `ResetImageAspectRatio.sketchplugin`.